agentrickard/domain/README.txt

 These rules are enforced programmatically by the Domain Access module.
 There was concern that, if given a choice to make, local editors would not assign the content correctly.
-Therefore, the module handles this automatically, and local editors have no control over which subdomains their content is published to.
+Therefore, the module handles this automatically, and local editors have no control over which domains their content is published to.

 ----
 1.2 Examples